ayadnez/menu-management/README.md

 ### Post Routes

+- `POST /register`: Register a new user.
+- `POST /login`: Login a user and returns an access token.
 - `POST /createCategory`: Create a new category.
 - `POST /subcategory/:categoryId`: Create a sub-category under a specific category.
 - `POST /createItem/:categoryId/:subCategoryId`: Create an item under a specific sub-category.
+- `POST /logout`: Logout a user and clear the refresh token.

 ### Get Routes